isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* if the `new` and the `delete` is in the same scope, mistakes can be flagged.
+* If the `new` and the `delete` are in the same scope, mistakes can be flagged.
-* if the `new` and the `delete` are in a constructor/destructor pair, mistakes can be flagged.
+* If the `new` and the `delete` are in a constructor/destructor pair, mistakes can be flagged.

 ### <a name="Res-arr2"></a>ES.62: Don't compare pointers into different arrays